EZP26/GG-Rat-Game/README.md

-# How to create simple cheese genereation
+# How to create simple cheese generation
 # New variable: let cheese{}
 # Set up